What is an ACE credit recommendation?

 If the college is not familiar with ACE credit recommendations and transcripts, the Lifelong Learning Resource Center can provide additional information.

 ACE’s Lifelong Learning Resource Center also provides services to assist you in the application of your ACE credit recommendations.
-If a college has denied your request to transfer your ACE credit recommendations, you can contact the Resource Center for assistance.
+If a college has denied your request to transfer your ACE credit recommendations, you can contact the Resource Center for assistance by completing the online form.